|

 - The blue of the copper sulphate solution

-fades as colourless magnesium sulfate is formed.
+fades as colourless magnesium sulfate is formed and the brown deposit of

 - zinc + copper